-We estimate that the net proceeds from this offering will be approximately US\$ million, based upon an assumed initial public offering price of US\$ per common share and/or pre-funded warrant and accompanying Common Share Purchase Warrant, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their over-allotment option to purchase additional shares and/or pre-funded warrants from us in full, we estimate that the net proceeds will be approximately US\$ million after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from this offering will be approximately US\$10.4 million, based upon an initial public offering price of US\$4.13 per common share unit, after deducting underwriting discounts and commissions and estimated offering expenses payable by us and assuming none of the warrants issued in this offering are exercised.
+If the underwriters exercise their over-allotment option to purchase additional shares from us in full, we estimate that the net proceeds will be approximately US\$12.1 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.